-In our application callback module source, bsc.erl, we need to export and define the callback function start_phase(StartPhase, StartType, Args).
-This function will be called for every phase defined in the app file, after the supervision tree has been started, but before application:start(Application) returns.
+In our application callback module source file, bsc.erl, we need to export and define the callback function start phase(StartPhase, StartType, Args).
+This function will be called for every phase defined in the app file, after the supervision tree has been started but before application:start(Application) returns.
 The StartPhase argument reflects which phase is currently being processed.
-So, in our example, if we added to our application callback module bsc.erl and ran it with the updated bsc.app file, we would get the following sequence of events when starting the application.
-Both these files are in the start_phases directory of the code repository:
+So, in our example, if we added:

 '''

-start_phase(StartPhase, StartType, Args) ->
+start phase(StartPhase, StartType, Args) ->

 io:format("bsc:start_phase(~p,~p,~p).~n", [StartPhase, StartType, Args]).

 '''